 Clean Air Interstate Rule (CAIR)/Cross State Air Pollution Rule (CSAPR).
-CAIR created regional cap-and-trade programs to reduce sulfur dioxide (SO_2) and NO_X emissions in 27 eastern states, including Ohio, that contributed to downwind nonattainment and maintenance of the 1997 8-hour ozone NAAQS and the 1997 fine particulate matter ($PM{2.5}$) NAAQS.
+CAIR created regional cap-and-trade programs to reduce sulfur dioxide (SO2) and NO_X emissions in 27 eastern states, including Ohio, that contributed to downwind nonattainment and maintenance of the 1997 ozone NAAQS and the 1997 fine particulate matter (PM{2.5}) NAAQS.
 See 70 FR 25162 (May 12, 2005).
 EPA approved Ohio's CAIR regulations into the Ohio SIP on February 1, 2008 (73 FR 6034), and September 25, 2009 (74 FR 48857).
 In 2008, the United States Court of Appeals for the District of Columbia Circuit (D.C.
 Circuit) initially vacated CAIR, North Carolina v.
-EPA, 531 F.3d conformity SIPs are different from SIPs requiring the development of Motor Vehicle Emission Budgets (MVEBs), such as control strategy SIPs and maintenance plans.

-896 (D.C.
+EPA, 531 F.3d 896 (D.C.
 Cir.
-2008), but ultimately remanded the rule to EPA without vacatur to preserve the environmental benefits provided by CAIR, North Carolina v.
+2008), but ultimately remanded the rule to EPA without vacatur to preserve the environmental benefits provided by CAIR, North

+Carolina v.
 EPA, 550 F.3d 1176, 1178 (D.C.
 Cir.
 2008).
 On August 8, 2011 (76 FR 48208), acting on the D.C.
-Circuit's remand, EPA promulgated CSAPR to replace CAIR and thus to address the interstate transport of emissions contributing to nonattainment and interfering with maintenance of the two air quality standards covered by CAIR as well as the 2006 PM2.5 NAAQS.
+Circuit's remand, EPA promulgated CSAPR to replace CAIR and thus to address the interstate transport of emissions contributing to nonattainment and interfering with maintenance of the two air quality standards covered by CAIR as well as the 2006 PM{2.5} NAAQS.
 CSAPR requires substantial reductions of SO2 and NO_X emissions from electric generating units (EGUs) in 28 states in the Eastern United States.

 The D.C.
-Circuit's initial vacatur of CSAPR6 was reversed by the United States Supreme Court on April 29, 2014, and the case was remanded to the D.C.
+Circuit's initial vacatur of CSAPR 5 was reversed by the United States Supreme Court on April 29, 2014, and the case was remanded to the D.C.
 Circuit to resolve remaining issues in accordance with the high court's ruling.
 EPA v.
 EME Homer City Generation, L.P., 134 S. Ct.
 1584 (2014).
 On remand, the D.C.
 Circuit affirmed CSAPR in most respects, but invalidated without vacating some of the CSAPR budgets as to a number of states.
 EME Homer City Generation, L.P. v.
 EPA, 795 F.3d 118 (D.C.
 Cir.
 2015).
 The remanded budgets include the Phase 2 NO_X ozone season emissions budgets for Ohio.
 This litigation ultimately delayed implementation of CSAPR for three years, from January 1, 2012, when CSAPR's cap-and-trade programs were originally scheduled to replace the CAIR cap-and-trade programs, to January 1, 2015.
-Thus, the rule's Phase 2 budgets were originally promulgated to begin on January 1, 2014, and are now scheduled to begin on January 1, 2017.
+Thus, while the rule's Phase 2 budgets were originally promulgated to begin on January 1, 2014, they are now scheduled to begin on January 1, 2017.
 CSAPR will continue to operate under the existing emissions budgets until EPA addresses the D.C.
 Circuit's remand.

-While the reduction in NO_X emissions from the implementation of CSAPR will result in lower concentrations of transported ozone entering the Columbus area throughout the maintenance period, EPA is proposing to approve the redesignation of the Columbus area without relying on those measures within Ohio as having led to attainment of the 2008 ozone NAAQS or contributing to maintenance of that standard.
+EPA is proposing to approve the redesignation of the Cleveland area without relying on the Ohio CSAPR Phase 2 ozone season NO_X emissions budget as an emission control measure having led to attainment of the 2008 ozone NAAQS or contributing to maintenance of that standard.
 In so doing, we are proposing to determine that the D.C.
 Circuit's invalidation of the Ohio CSAPR Phase 2 ozone season NO_X emissions budget does not bar today's proposed redesignation.